 Pre-Training

 The pre-training phase aims to initialize the DBN so that the trained weights directly represent the input data.
-This pre-training phase is carried out with unsupervised learning, and each RBM module is trained independently as a feature detector.
+We perform this pre-training phase with unsupervised learning and train each RBM module independently as a feature detector.

 The ensemble’s first layer (often called the input layer or bottom layer) interacts directly with the raw data, learning its features and creating a latent representation during the process.
 Each subsequent layer is then trained so the first’s output becomes the next’s input.
 This greedy layer-wise learning allows for efficient feature learning.